petershin/liferay-learn/docs/commerce/latest/en/pricing/introduction-to-pricing.md

 ### Calculating an SKU's Final Price

 After calculating the unit and promotion prices, the pricing engine compares them and selects the lower price.
 The pricing algorithm then searches for all applicable discounts and applies them to that price.
-The total is the SKU's final price, that is, the price used by the customer to purchase the product.
+The total is the SKU's final price: the price the customer pays to purchase the product.

 ## How the Pricing Engine Calculates Order Prices